WujiangXu/NMCDR/README.md

 # NMCDR
-This repository is the official code for the paper "**Neural Node Matching for Multi-Target Cross Domain Recommendation**".
+This repository is the official code for ICDE2023 paper "**Neural Node Matching for Multi-Target Cross Domain Recommendation**".
 By **Wujiang Xu, Shaoshuai Li, Mingming Ha et al.**
 ## Data Processing